 As our clients got to see the power of the approach they asked us to train them, which we did.

 This then led to the creation of the training part of our business.
 We set this up as a separate brand targeted at all sectors, not just energy and utilities.
 Over the last decade we have trained organisations in pharmaceuticals, financial services, IT, engineering, management consultancy, the public sector, and of course in the energy and utilities sector.

 The training is delivered in three different formats, each of which covers the same material.:

 2. Group training on-line.
-Again 8-10 delegates.
+Again 8-12 delegates.
 In this variant the material is worked through in a series of three webinars, using on-line break-out rooms for syndicate work..
-The first two sessions last 2.5 hours each, and the final session lasts 90 minutes.
 Each participant then works on their own communication and presents it to a tutor in an online tutorial lasting 40-60 minutes.
 The content of the course is delivered live by an experienced trainer/expert practitioner and group work is fully interactive using Mural.co virtual whiteboards.

 3. Self paced learning.
 The programme is available as a series of 10 modules based on a self defined communications project.
 This is hosted on a leading global learning management platform, but could be hosted on your own in-house system.
 Again each participant finishes the programme with a live 1 to 1 tutorial during which they present and refine their logic for their communication.

 Whichever method you choose you will cover the same theory and get the chance to put the theory into practice on your own real live communications project.